Which Tom Cruise Character Are You?

 Q: How does the quiz work?

 A: The quiz consists of a series of questions designed to assess your personality traits and preferences.
-Based on your answers, you will be matched with a Tom Cruise character that shares similar qualities.
+Based on your answers, you will be matched with one of Tom Cruise’s memorable characters.

 Q: Can I retake the quiz?

 A: Absolutely!
-If you’re not satisfied with your initial result or simply want to explore other possibilities, feel free to retake the quiz as many times as you like.
+If you’re not satisfied with your initial result or simply want to try again, feel free to retake the quiz as many times as you like.

 Q: Are the results accurate?

-A: While the quiz aims to provide an entertaining and insightful experience, it’s important to remember that it’s just for fun.
-The results are based on general characteristics associated with each character and may not perfectly reflect your personality.
+A: While the quiz aims to provide an entertaining and insightful experience, it’s important to remember that it is just for fun.
+The results are based on general character traits associated with Tom Cruise’s roles and may not perfectly reflect your personality.

 Q: Can I share my result?